Via Aurelia

 The Via Aurelia (lit.
 'Aurelian Way') is a Roman road in Italy constructed in approximately 241 BC.
 The project was undertaken by Gaius Aurelius Cotta, who at that time was censor.
 Cotta had a history of building roads for Rome, as he had overseen the construction of a military road in Sicily (as consul in 252 BC, during the First Punic War) connecting Agrigentum (modern Agrigento) and Panormus (modern Palermo).
+Today, the Strada statale 1 Via Aurelia continues to provide road transport along the historical route.

 Background

 In the middle Republic, a series of roads were built throughout Italy to serve the needs of Roman expansion, including swift army movements and reasonably quick communication with Roman colonies spread throughout Italy.
 There also was the unintended (but beneficial) consequence of an increase in trade among Italian cities and with Rome.
 The roads were standardized to 15 ft wide allowing two chariots to pass, and distance was marked with milestones.

 The Via Aurelia was constructed as a part of this road construction campaign, which began in 312 BC with the building of the Via Appia.
 Other roads included in this construction period were the Viae Amerina (c.
 231 BC), Flaminina, Clodia, Aemilia, Cassia, Valeria (c.
 307 BC), and Caecilia (c.
 283 BC).